nolanbconaway/nolanbconaway.github.io/_posts/2018-12-31-2018-retrospective.md

 ## 3. CI/CD pipelines

-For the first handful of months at Shutterstock, data science work was primary made available to internal consumers through manual requests.
+For my first handful of months at Shutterstock, data science work was primary made available to internal consumers through manual requests.
 Imagine emails like, "Hey can I get X data?
 In an excel spreadsheet?".
 That is not at all my style: I don't like CSV formats ([I'm not the only one](https://twitter.com/kanyewest/status/989184954310410240)) and I _really_ don't like manual processes.

 So we buckled down, learned some devops, and started opening up our models to consumers through REST APIs and webapps using our in-house Kubernetes pipeline.
 Most of those reports were really just views of a database anyway, so why not let the user download the report whenever they need it?